 When you are ready to introduce your extension, you must avoid the corporate sales pitch at all costs.
 Instead, write a build in public narrative or a problem-solved story that focuses on your personal journey as a developer.
 Explain the specific, annoying frustration you faced in your daily workflow that led you to build this tool in your spare time.
 By framing your extension as a personal project that you are now sharing with the community for free, you lower the natural defenses that Redditors have against commercial promotion.

 A successful format is the "I was tired of X, so I built Y" post, which positions you as a peer rather than a salesperson.
+This is the same spirit behind building in public, which can amplify your Reddit story across multiple channels simultaneously.
 In the body of your text, list your features as direct answers to common community complaints rather than just technical specifications.
 Avoid using hype-driven language like "revolutionary" or "disruptive," and instead use the casual, honest, and slightly self-deprecating tone that characterizes successful Reddit creators.
 This approach builds instant rapport and makes users feel like they are supporting a fellow builder rather than a faceless company.

 Mastering the Art of the First Comment